penumbragames/tankanarchy/README.md

   of all the objects.

 # Setting Up:
-  (Requires npm - bower and gulp should be installed globally on your system)
+  (Requires npm, bower and gulp should be installed globally on your system)
   ```
   git clone https://github.com/tankanarchy/tankanarchy.git
   npm install